 9. NO photographs or recordings may be taken DURING ANY PERFORMANCE but may be taken after the performance WITH RELEVANT PERMISSION.

-10. The Festival committee cannot accept responsibility for property left at the venues during the Festival
+10. The Eisteddfod committee cannot accept responsibility for property left at the venues during the Eisteddfod

 OWN CHOICE PIECES